-Use your guided adventure as an opportunity to pick your guide’s brain on the best places to eat, best coffee shops to visit, best bars or breweries to grab a drink in, or about other worthwhile adventures in the area.
+Use your guided adventure as an opportunity to pick your guide’s brain on the best places to eat, the best coffee shops to visit, the best bars or breweries to grab a drink in, or about other worthwhile adventures in the area.
 I can almost guarantee that your guide will know more than what you can find on TripAdvisor!

 Opportunities for ‘Value-Added’ Exchanges

 As a guide, I love to share my local knowledge with guests.
 But one of my favorite parts of doing this job is the fact that I get to meet new people every day.
 I can appreciate that “networking” might not be tops on the priority list for your next adventure, but some level of networking will undoubtedly occur, whether you’re actively searching for it or not.